-The decline in the stock has apparently continued despite the reduction in harvests and its near cessation in 2007, but the reasons for this are unclear.
-Pregnancy rates in females have not declined and are comparable to those of Northwest Atlantic hooded seals (NAMMCO 2013, Frie et al. 2012).
+The decline in the stock has apparently continued despite the reduction in harvests and its near cessation in 2007, however the reasons for this are unclear.
+Pregnancy rates in females do not appear to have declined and have been comparable to those of Northwest Atlantic hooded seals (NAMMCO 2013, Frie et al. 2012).
 Hooded seals are dependent on stable ice platforms for whelping and moulting, and there has been a substantial reduction in ice cover in the area in recent decades, with seals being forced to whelp and moult closer to the Greenland coast (Øigard et al. 2014).
 This might have resulted in increased mortality of pups and/or adults, or forced the seals to find a new breeding area that has not been covered by the surveys.

 NORTHWEST ATLANTIC STOCK

-Commercial catches of hooded seals in the Northwest Atlantic has been very high historically, over 60,000 in some years in the early part of the 20th century.
-Seals (mainly pups) were harvested mainly at the Front but also in the Gulf.
-Between 1965 and 1982, catch at the Front ranged between 10 – 15 thousand animals per year, with additional seals taken in the Gulf, off West Greenland, and in the moulting area off southeast Greenland.
+Commercial catches of hooded seals in the Northwest Atlantic has been very high historically, reaching over 60,000 in some years in the early 20th century.
+Seals (mainly pups) were harvested primarily at the Front but also in the Gulf.
+Between 1965 and 1982, catches at the Front ranged between 10 – 15 thousand animals per year, with additional seals taken in the Gulf, off West Greenland, and in the moulting area off southeast Greenland.
 Harvests were reduced substantially after 1983 (Stenson et al. 1991).
 It is likely that this high level of take led to a reduction of the hooded seal stock, and that the stock is still recovering.

 NORTHWEST ATLANTIC STOCK

-The Northwest Atlantic stock has been harvested historically by Canadian and Norwegian commercial sealers at the Front and the Gulf, Norwegian sealers at the moulting grounds off Southeast Greenland, by West and East Greenlanders, and to a very small extent by Canadian Inuit.
-The first management measures, opening and closing dates for the commercial catch, were introduced in the 1950’s (Sergeant 1976).
-Hunting of hooded seals in the Gulf was banned in 1965 due to concerns about overharvest of this small sub-group.
-The first Total Allowable Catch (TAC) for Canadian waters was introduced in 1974, and TAC’s have been in place for hooded seals in Canada since that time (Stenson 2006).
-In 1983, the European Economic Community banned the import of hooded seal pup (blueback) skins, largely destroying the market for these pelts.
-This led, in 1987, to a ban on the commercial hunting of bluebacks in Canada, and a limitation on the hunt to vessels of less than 65 feet in length.
-Commercial harvests since then have been relatively low, generally under 1,000 except for exceptionally high harvests from 1996 – 1998 when there was a subsidy for seal meat (Stenson 2006).
+The Northwest Atlantic stock has historically been harvested by Canadian and Norwegian commercial sealers at the Front and the Gulf, Norwegian sealers at the moulting grounds off Southeast Greenland, by West and East Greenlanders, and to a very small extent by Canadian Inuit.
+The first management measures (opening and closing dates for the commercial catch), were introduced in the 1950s (Sergeant 1976).
+Hunting of hooded seals in the Gulf was banned in 1965 due to concerns about over-harvest of this small sub-group.
+The first Total Allowable Catch (TAC) for Canadian waters was introduced in 1974, and TACs have been in place for hooded seals in Canada since that time (Stenson 2006).
+Prior to 2007, the TAC for hooded seals was set at 10,000, however new data on the status of the population (Hammill and Stenson 2006) saw this reduced to 8200 in 2007.
+Hooded seals have not been assessed since 2006 and therefore no changes in the TAC have been implemented since then.
+The TAC has also not been formally announced since 2016 (ICES 2019).

-Because of this, quotas for this stock are estimated using the very conservative Potential Biological Removal (PBR) approach (Hammill and Stenson 2007), which uses a minimum estimate of population size and rate of increase to calculate a removal rate that has a high probability of allowing the population to grow.
-The PBR for this stock is 32,000 animals, however this must include Greenlandic as well as Canadian harvests, and also account for animals that are struck and lost or taken as bycatch.
-Taking these other sources of mortality into account leads to a TAC of about 8,000 seals for Canada (Hammill and Stenson 2007).
+Because of its data poor status, quotas for this stock are estimated using the very conservative Potential Biological Removal (PBR) approach (Hammill and Stenson 2007).
+This approach uses a minimum estimate of population size and rate of increase to calculate a removal rate that has a high probability of allowing the population to grow.
+The last calculated PBR for this stock is 32,000 animals, which must include Greenlandic as well as Canadian harvests and also account for animals that are struck and lost or taken as by-catch.
+Taking these other sources of mortality into account lead to a TAC of about 8,000 seals for Canada (Hammill and Stenson 2007).